Travel guide

 • Check that it connects and open your VPN if you're going to use Google or social media.

-If it's your first time, the detailed process is in how to activate an eSIM.
-And if you're debating between this and paying for your operator's roaming, the analysis of eSIM vs. roaming makes it clear why in China, eSIM wins by a landslide.
+If it's your first time, the step-by-step process (with screenshots of each setting) is in how to install an eSIM.
+And if you're torn between this and paying for your operator's roaming, the analysis of eSIM versus roaming makes it clear why in China, the eSIM wins by a landslide: traditional roaming doesn't bypass the Great Firewall and charges you per megabyte.

 Does WhatsApp and Google work with an eSIM in Shanghai?

 Yes, if you choose a travel eSIM that routes traffic outside of China.
-By connecting as international roaming, apps like WhatsApp, Google Maps, or Instagram usually open without blocks.
-Even so, have a VPN installed and activated from home as a safety net.
+By connecting as international roaming, apps like WhatsApp, Google Maps, or Instagram usually open without blockages.
+Even so, carry a VPN installed and activated from Spain as a security net.

 Do I need to register my passport to use the eSIM?

-No. Unlike a local Chinese SIM, which requires passport registration and sometimes an in-store photo, a travel eSIM is activated online without formalities.
-You purchase the plan, scan the QR code, and you're done, with no queues or paperwork upon arrival in Shanghai.
+No. Unlike a local Chinese SIM, which requires passport registration and sometimes a photo in-store, a travel eSIM activates online without formalities.
+You buy the plan, scan the QR, and you're ready, no queues or paperwork upon arrival in Shanghai.

 How many GB do I need for a weekend in Shanghai?

-For three or four days with maps, messaging, translator, and some social media, 3 to 5 GB is usually enough.
-If you share data, upload a lot of videos, or work remotely, choose a 10 GB or unlimited plan so you don't have to ration your connection.
+For three or four days with maps, messaging, a translator, and some social media, 3 to 5 GB is usually enough.
+If you share data, upload many videos, or work remotely, choose a 10 GB or unlimited plan so you don't have to ration your connection.

 Does the eSIM work as soon as I land at the airport?

 Yes.
-As soon as you turn on eSIM data roaming in Pudong or Hongqiao, it picks up a signal in seconds.
-That's why it's a good idea to install it at home with Wi-Fi and have it ready, so you can order a taxi or check the route to the hotel without looking for airport Wi-Fi.
+As soon as you turn on data roaming for the eSIM in Pudong or Hongqiao, it picks up a signal in seconds.
+That's why it's a good idea to install it at home with Wi-Fi and have it ready, so you can order a taxi or check the route to your hotel without looking for airport Wi-Fi.

 Will the same eSIM work if I then go to Beijing?

 Yes.
-For network purposes, China is a single country, so a China eSIM covers Shanghai, Beijing, or any other city equally well.
-Just make sure you contract enough GB and days for the entire trip, not just for Shanghai.
+In terms of network, China is a single country, so a China eSIM covers Shanghai, Beijing, or any other city equally.
+Just make sure to contract enough GB and days for your entire trip, not just for Shanghai.

 Conclusion

 Shanghai is much more enjoyable with working data and without the frustration of the Great Firewall.
-Install the eSIM at home, activate the VPN before landing, and calculate your GB according to the number of days.
+Install the eSIM at home, activate the VPN before landing, and calculate your GB based on the number of days.
 This way, you arrive with Maps, WhatsApp, and Didi ready from minute one.
-Prepare your eSIM for China before flying and dedicate your trip to what matters: the Bund, the food, and the skyscrapers.
+Prepare your eSIM for China before you fly and dedicate your trip to what matters: the Bund, the food, and the skyscrapers.

 Marc González Sáez